COMPARISON FOR CONTRACTORS

 Manual change-order tracking

 When scope changes after quote approval, Excel requires manual tracking of what was adjusted.
-Change orders are managed through separate files or email threads.
-Connection back to the original quote is weak or missing entirely.
+Change orders are managed through separate files or email threads — without change-order control, connection back to the original quote is weak or missing entirely.
+The risk is highest when approving extra work without written change control, because the cost never gets linked back to the quote record.
 Learn how change orders should work.

 Poor audit trail quality